 Creamy Brussels Sprouts with Bacon are so irresistible with Mozzarella cheese.
 What’s even better is that it takes less than 30 minutes to make this flavorful dish!
 Perfect for your Thanksgiving feast or on a cozy Fall weekend.

 Brussels Sprouts and bacon are such a classic ingredient combination for a Thanksgiving meal!
 Last fall I made Dijon Mustard Brussels Sprouts and Brussels Sprouts Salad as my side dishes for the holidays.
 And this year I decided on the creamy version of Brussels Sprouts!

 This easy Thanksgiving recipe is a perfect combination of fats, protein and fiber.
 These are all essential elements to good health.
 At the same time, bacon flavor enhances the taste of the Brussels sprouts, while creamy sauce makes every single bite melt in your mouth.
-Your holiday table guests will appreciate the texture and kitchen smells!
+Your holiday table guests will appreciate the texture of Creamy Brussels Sprouts and kitchen smells that come with them!

 How to cut the sprouts

 - Remove any yellow leaves.
 Using a knife, trim a little bit of the tough stem off.
 But remember not to remove too much.
 Also, remove any brown or yellow leaves.

 - Cut in quarters.
 If you have a variety of sizes, bigger ones should be cut in quarters while medium sprouts in half.

 Once you’re done with the prep work, you can now start cooking them in the pan.
 By the way, cooking Brussels sprouts in the pan not only retains their beneficial qualities, but they also don’t get too overcooked.
 And they won’t have a strong smell.
 Additionally, it also lets them caramelize.